MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_timestamp_capability_flags.md

 ### -field TaggedTransmitHw

 A value of **TRUE** indicates that the NIC can generate a hardware timestamp for any specific transmitted packet when indicated to do so by the operating system.
-The operating system will indicate this to the miniport/hardware using a metadata field in the packet described further below in the section on Transmit side timestamping.
+The operating system will indicate this to the miniport/hardware using a metadata field in the packet.
+For more details, see [Attaching timestamps to packets](/windows-hardware/drivers/network/attaching-timestamps-to-packets).
 A value of **FALSE** indicates the NIC doesn't have this capability.

 ### -field AllReceiveSw